RAF Benson: Command

-Group Captain Nick Paton was appointed as Benson station commander in November 2020, replacing Group Captain Adam Wardrope.
+Group Captain Chris Royston-Airey was appointed as Benson station commander in November 2022.
 Prince Michael of Kent was appointed Honorary Air Commodore of RAF Benson in 2002 and was promoted to Honorary Air Marshal of the RAF in 2012.
 The Support Helicopter Force is under the direction of Joint Helicopter Command, whereas other elements on the station are under the RAF's No. 2 Group (Air Combat Support).

 Support Helicopter Force (SHF)

-The station is home to No. 33 Squadron and No. 230 Squadron, both operating the Westland Puma HC2, and forming part of the RAF's Support Helicopter Force.
-The Puma is a medium-lift helicopter used for tactical troop and load movements across the battlefield.
-The aircraft can carry up to sixteen passengers or twelve fully equipped troops, or up to two tonnes of freight carried either internally or as an under-slung load.
+The station is home to No. 33 Squadron forming part of the RAF's Support Helicopter Force.

-No. 28 Squadron is the combined Puma and Boeing Chinook HC6A OCU.
-It receives crews from No. 1 Flying Training School at RAF Shawbury and builds on their existing skills learnt from basic and advanced helicopter training to qualify them on the Puma and Chinook.
-Flying operations are supported by units such as No. 22 Squadron (the Operational Evaluation Unit for Joint Helicopter Command) and Medium Support Helicopter Aircrew Training Facility which operates a variety of simulators.
+No. 28 Squadron is the Boeing Chinook HC6A OCU.
+It receives crews from No. 1 Flying Training School at RAF Shawbury and builds on their existing skills learnt from basic and advanced helicopter training to qualify them on the Chinook.
+Flying operations are supported by units such as No. 22 Squadron (the Operational Evaluation Unit for all helicopter types within Joint Aviation Command) and Medium Support Helicopter Aircrew Training Facility which operates a variety of simulators.

 No. 606 (Chiltern) Squadron (RAuxAF) is a reserve unit that provides personnel in ground-support roles to assist the Support Helicopter Force.